 Hygiene and grooming are as important for health as exercise and proper diet.
 Not only humans but animals require these things as well to look and feel good.
 If you are owning a Dogo Argentino, spend some time weekly on the grooming.
 Luckily, it is easier to groom your Dogo as they are single coated.

 Either take your dog to the salon for the grooming or do it yourself at home.
-Occasionally bathe your dog, make sure that the nails are trimmed, the ears are clean, and the teeth should be brushed.
+Occasionally bathe your dog, use dog nail clippers to make sure that the nails are trimmed, the ears are clean, and the teeth should be brushed.
 It is important to keep in mind that bathing them can not be an easy task.
 It is better that you take your Dogo to the expert for bathing and cleaning purposes.

 Dogo Argentinos are a miraculous breed.
 These dogs have so many unique qualities that none other breed has.
 Apart from having great strength and being a loyal guardian, there are a lot more interesting things to know about Dogo Argentino.